Creativity is one of the most prized skills of the 21st century yet there is no scientific consensus on how it should be measured

 5: What can we learn about the relationship between creativity and general cognitive abilities?

-We, the people at ScienceAtHome, place great emphasis on doing research in a way that is not daunting to the population.
+We, the people at ScienceAtHome and Center for Hybrid Intelligence, place great emphasis on doing research in a way that is not daunting to the population.
 We work to translate complex problems into games that the public can engage with, and thus contribute to solving problems in various fields of science without having a PhD degree, and while having fun.

 Game-based assessment tools are gaining more and more attention in the field of psychology.
 They are fun and show similar validity as psychometric tests.
 By using games, some effects (such as test anxiety or the researcher effect) can be removed from the equation thus serving us cleaner data regarding the tested phenomenon.
 They also allow us to make observations that are closer to the real world phenomenon and are motivating and engaging.
 Plus, many people are playing digital games as part of their daily lives, so we can gather assessment information without stopping their daily activities (4).